soundata/soundata/docs/source/tutorial.rst

 You can indicate where the data would be stored and access by passing a path to ``data_home``, as explained below.
 Now ``us8k`` is a ``Dataset`` object containing common methods, described in the following.

-Some datasets have more that one version available.
+Some datasets have more than one version available.
 Soundata can handle more than one version if included in the dataloader.

 .. code-block:: python